-Prior to any intervention: Subject Teacher and/or Progress Coach will engage with the student in supportive discussions which are recorded on the College tracking system.
+Informal Intervention: Subject Teacher and/or Progress Coach/Personal Tutor will engage with the student in supportive discussions which are recorded on the College tracking system (Promonitor).
 Accountability starts here.

-Subject Teacher and/or Progress Coach will ensure:
+Subject Teacher and/or Progress Coach/Personal Tutor will ensure: